 The general visa exemption for tourists is 90 days.
 You can’t extend it, but you very easily come back many times in the same year (flights and ferries to Fukuoka in Japan are cheap.
 Another cheap option is to fly to Danang in Vietnam).
 There are other options for visas - but they apply to very specific situations or countries.

 Yes.
 There are many coworking spaces and some colivings, especially in Seoul, Busan and Jeju.
-One of them is Hoppin, our coliving & coworking space in trendy Yeonnam-dong neighborhood, close to Hongdae.
+One of them is Hoppin, our coliving & coworking space in the trendy Yeonnam-dong neighborhood, close to Hongdae.

 Yes, and you can join right now our Discord and/or WhatsApp ! ✨